abdullah-erturk/Encryption-Decryption-Tool/README.md

 The installation will be completed in a short time.

-Now you can use it with the "Encrypt File" options when you right-click on any file in the Windows environment and the "Remove File Encryption" options for encrypted files.
+Now you can use it with the "Encrypt File" options when you right-click on any file in the Windows environment and the "Decrypt File" options for encrypted files.

 ### IMPORTANT NOTES: